gmp26/mathmo/readme.md

 Warning
 -------
 This version is no longer maintained.
-Current stable version is in https://github.com/gmp26/Apps, but this is soon to move to https://github.com/gmp26/mathmoApp.
+Current stable version is in https://github.com/gmp26/Apps.
+An unstable version is under development at https://github.com/gmp26/mathmoApp.

 Mathmo is a mathematical exercise generator developed as a revision aid for A-level mathematics students.
 In this incarnation it is a <a href="http://www.mobl-lang.org">mobl-lang</a> project.